Suicide among doctors

-Suicide among doctors refers to physicians or medical trainees dying by suicide.

-Studies report that physicians are more likely to die by suicide than the general population and even people with similar academic training who are not physicians.
+Suicide among doctors refers to medical doctors or trainees who die by suicide.
+Studies report that medical doctors are more likely to die by suicide than the general population and those with similar academic training who are not in the medical field.

 The suicide mortality rate is about the same among male and female doctors, and significantly higher than the general population.
 Female physicians are at higher risk of attempting suicide than men, showing rates over 250% higher among women and about 70% higher among men versus the general population.

-In the United States of America, an estimated 300 to 400 doctors die by suicide each year, a rate of 28 to 40 per 100,000 or more than double that of general population.
+In the United States of America, an estimated 300 to 400 doctors die by suicide each year, a rate of 28 to 40 per 100,000, or more than double that of general population.

+9% of American male physicians and 11% of American female physicians reported having suicidal thoughts in Medscape's Physician Suicide Report 2023.

 Medical trainees

 A 1999 paper reported that even though there is agreement that being a physician increases a person's risk of suicide, there is little research on the risk of suicide among medical students.
-A study of medical residents in the United States from 2000-2014 found that suicide was one of the leading causes of death in that population.
+A study of medical residents in the United States from 2000 to 2014 found that suicide was one of the leading causes of death in that population.

 Institutions

-In 2018 a journalist for Refinery29 reviewed how Mount Sinai Hospital in Manhattan responds to suicide by its physicians.
+In 2018, a journalist for Refinery29 reviewed how Mount Sinai Hospital in Manhattan responds to suicide by its physicians.